Jack251970/Flow.Launcher.Plugin.ClipboardPlus/README.md

 ### Using release

-1. Downlaod zip file from [Release](https://github.com/rainyl/Flow.Launcher.Plugin.ClipboardR/releases)
+1. Downlaod zip file from [Release](https://github.com/rainyl/Flow.Launcher.Plugin.ClipboardPlus/releases)
 2. Place the contents of the Release zip in your %appdata%/FlowLauncher/Plugins folder and **restart**  FlowLauncher.

 ### Using plugin store

 Now you can install it using plugin store!

-1. Install: `pm install ClipboardR`
+1. Install: `pm install ClipboardPlus`
-2. Update: `pm update ClipboardR`
+2. Update: `pm update ClipboardPlus`

 ## Usage

-The default keyword is `clipboardr`, you can change it in the FlowLauncher settings.
+The default keyword is `ClipboardPlus`, you can change it in the FlowLauncher settings.

 Click `Copy` or directly the `search result` to copy the current data to clipboard, click `Delete` to delete the record.